carmenabans/Password-Strength-Analysis/README.md

 ## Technologies
 - **Python**: For generating password datasets and analyzing results.
 - **John the Ripper**: Tool for password cracking.
+- **Kali Linux**: Operating system used for running security tools and managing the cracking environment.

 ## Team
 - Carmen Abans Maciel: https://github.com/carmenabans